-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 Advertisement

-Last month, one creator making money off disturbing kids’ videos told BuzzFeed News, “honestly, the algorithm is the thing we had a relationship with since the beginning.”
+Last month, one creator making money off disturbing kids videos told BuzzFeed News, “Honestly, the algorithm is the thing we had a relationship with since the beginning.”
 The raters’ guidelines that BuzzFeed News obtained offer insight into the data that trains YouTube’s algorithms, and how it might encourage the continued creation of such videos.

 One section covers quality, or “how much effort or skill was required to produce a video or collection of videos,” according to the guidelines.
 When raters assign quality ratings, these are used “to provide a video that users will want to watch” and “help decide what video to watch next.”